How to Create a Document Post on LinkedIn?

-A: Document Posts are long-format content of up to 300MB or 300 pages, while Articles are medium-length content of up to 3,000 characters.
+A: Document Posts are for long-format content, up to 300MB or 300 pages, while Articles are for medium-length content, up to 3,000 characters.

 Q: What are the limitations of Document Posts?

-A: File size is limited to 100MB or 300 pages.
+A: The file size is capped at 100MB or 300 pages.
 Supported formats include PPT, PPTX, DOC, DOCX, and PDF.
-You cannot edit the document in the post after publishing.
+You cannot edit the document after publishing.

 Q: Who can download my document?

-A: Everyone who can view your post can download the document.
-Visibility options are Anyone, Anyone + Twitter, Connections only, Group members, and Event Attendees.
+A: Anyone viewing your post can download the document.
+Visibility options include Anyone, Anyone + X, Connections only, Group members, and Event Attendees.

 Q: Can I disable the document download option and make it read-only?